0b01/rickyhan.com/_posts/2017-10-12-running-factorio-headless-on-SONM.markdown

 This command returns when the task is deployed.

-Let's inspect the miner again:
+We inspect the miner again:

     $ ./sonmcli --addr 127.0.0.1:10001 miner status 127.0.0.1:50928
     Miner: "127.0.0.1:50928" (003fe205-af29-4777-aa2c-a70fd50569ab):